 Meaning

-In the quote “People under the influence of cults is similar to that we observe in addicts.
-Typical behaviour for both includes draining bank accounts, neglecting children, destroying relations with family and losing interest in anything except the drug or cult.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.Theme
+The message behind “People under the influence of cults is similar to that we observe in addicts.
+Typical behaviour for both includes draining bank accounts, neglecting children, destroying relations with family and losing interest in anything except the drug or cult.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.Theme

 The name Keith Henson appears in collections of familiar quotations.
 Their phrases often explore ideas tied to life.Style and Structure